Signs of Tramadol Abuse

 Rehab for Tramadol Addiction

-Those who are physically dependent on tramadol will experience withdrawal symptoms.
-Common tramadol withdrawal symptoms include sweating, nausea and diarrhea.
+Those who are physically dependent on tramadol will experience withdrawal symptoms if they reduce their dose too quickly or stop taking the drug altogether.
+Common tramadol withdrawal symptoms include sweating, nausea, anxiety, depression, restlessness, hyperactivity, and diarrhea.
+These symptoms generally last for 5-7 days.
 Typically, those who have taken higher doses of tramadol and for longer periods of time have more severe withdrawal symptoms.
+An inpatient, medically-supervised detox is recommended to wean individuals off tramadol in order to reduce withdrawal symptoms.

-Tapering off tramadol by reducing the dosage over several weeks or months is recommended over quitting “cold turkey.”
+Tapering off tramadol by reducing the dosage over several weeks is recommended over quitting “cold turkey.”

 Weaning off the drug in this way can help to reduce withdrawal symptoms associated with tramadol addiction.

 The process of ridding the body of the drug, called detox, is often the first step in many tramadol treatment programs.
-Medically assisted detox is the safest way to detox because the patient is under a doctor’s supervision in case withdrawal symptoms become life-threatening.
+Medically assisted detox is the safest way to detox because the patient is under a doctor’s supervision in case withdrawal symptoms lead to potentially life-threatening complications.

 For help finding a detox or treatment program for tramadol addiction, reach out to a treatment specialist today.